Who you are is transformed by the actions you take to fulfill a goal outside of your comfort zone.

 Andre grew up poor in a violent neighborhood where “getting out” was difficult.
 As a kid though, one teacher believed in Andre, and she got him to start playing the trumpet.
 The right goal sent Andre on the right path.

 Shortly later, he ended up in prison where his goal was to become the king.
-One day, as he was about to make his final act, he questioned what was after…and paused.
+To become the king, he had to kill people.
+One day, as he was about to make his final act, he asked himself a question.

-What was after becoming the king of prison?
+What was after becoming the king of the prison?
 Not much.

 Andre’s actions had been motivated by his ultimate goal, and now that he saw the goal was not really…meaningful, he doubted his own actions.